Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in La$_3$Ni$_2$O$_7$

 Specifically, three key questions deserve most attention at this stage.
-First, where do the charge carriers reside, and associated with this what is the valence of Ni ion?
-Second, what is the main difference in the atomic (Hartree-) scale description of the two phases?
+First, where do the charge carriers reside, and associated with this what is the effective valence of Ni ion?
+Second, what is the main difference in the atomic scale description of the two phases?
 Third, how does this difference qualitatively affect the lower-energy physics, particularly concerning the development of high-temperature superconductivity?

 Here, we address these timely questions by performing a multi-energy-scale analysis of the local electronic structures in both phases.
-At atomic (Hartree-) scale, we first employ the density functional theory (DFT) calculations~\cite{DFT1, DFT2} within the DFT+$U$ approximation~\cite{Anisimov1993,Liechtenstein1995} to evaluate one-body spectral function in the \textit{Curie-paramagnetic} state, via ensemble average over configurations of random \textit{non-collinear} Ni spin orientations~\cite{Jiang2022}.
-The resulting one-body spectral structure indicates clearly that this material is in the charge-transfer regime, with self-doped hole carriers residing primarily on the O atoms in the same layers as Ni$^{2+}$ ions.
-We further find an exceptional pressure-induced enhancement of the inter-layer hopping between Ni-$d_{3z^2-r^2}$ and O-$p_z$ Wannier orbitals~\cite{Wei2002,Marzari1997} within the Ni-O-Ni bi-layers.
-We then derive the lower-energy effective local Hamiltonians by numerically integrating out the higher-energy many-body states via symmetric canonical transformation~\cite{White2002, Schrieffer1966,Zaanen1988}.
-At eV-scale, the above pressure enhanced hopping produces a surprisingly large inter-layer super-exchange beyond the intra-atomic exchange.
-This in turn screens the spin of Ni$^{2+}$ ion from 1 to 1/2 at sub-eV scale, leading to an effective Hamiltonian qualitatively identical to the cuprate high-temperature superconductors.
+At Hartree scale, through realistic one-body spectral function of the \textit{non-collinear} \textit{Curie-paramagnetic} state~\cite{Jiang2022}, we find that this material is in the charge-transfer regime, with self-doped hole carriers residing primarily on the in-plane O atoms.
+Within the Ni-O-Ni bi-layers, pressure greatly enhances the inter-layer hopping between Ni-$d_{3z^2-r^2}$ and O-$p_z$ Wannier orbitals~\cite{Wei2002,Marzari1997}.
+We then derive the lower-energy effective local Hamiltonians via symmetric canonical transformation~\cite{White2002, Schrieffer1966,Zaanen1988}.
+At eV-scale, the above pressure-enhanced hopping produces a exceptionally large inter-layer super-exchange even \textit{exceeding} the intra-atomic exchange.
+This in turn fractionalizes the Ni$^{2+}$ ionic spin from 1 to 1/2 at sub-eV scale, leading to an effective Hamiltonian qualitatively identical to the cuprate high-temperature superconductors.
 Our result therefore suggests a very similar microscopic superconducting mechanisms and a ($d$-wave) symmetry of the order parameter as in the cuprates.